 In December 2020 Amy Lottes, GPC, joined us “at” the Library to present our first virtual presentation of the ever-popular Grant Writing 101 program; here is a link to the recording if you would like to view it (email us if you would also like copies of Amy’s handouts).

 The Library also offers (wait for it…) BOOKS!
 There are many titles available, in both physical & digital formats, to help you get started and succeed with your nonprofit, which you can find by searching the SLPL catalog.
 Here is a book list created following an earlier, in-person “Grant Writing 101” program, and there is a lot more where that came from.
 In terms of nonprofit materials, go to the Library's website at slpl.org, enter "nonprofit" in the keyword search, scroll down and if you want to see what books are available digitally, click on "Titles I Can..." along the left side of the page, and click "Access online."
 You will see dozens of items that might be of interest as you "hunker down," including Steward Leadership in the Nonprofit Organization, HBR's 10 Must Reads on Nonprofits and the Social Sectors, and Make Your Mark.
 Candid also offers eBooks and streaming audiobooks via Overdrive (one of the platforms used by SLPL as well), among the many resources that can be found on their Candid Learning website.

-St Louis Public Library is here for you and ready to help - please do reach out and let us know what we can do for you.
-We look forward to seeing you in person as soon as that is safe, but for now, please wash your hands, keep your distance, and be well.
+St Louis Public Library is here for you and ready to help - please do reach out by phone (314 539-0357) or email (email@example.com, opens a new window), and let us know what we can do for you.
+We are very pleased to be able to welcome you back in person, but would also be happy to chat on the phone or have a video meet-up if that would be more convenient.